-Locks and all body pivot points, including such items as seat tracks, door hinge pivot points and rollers, liftgate, tailgate, decklid, sliding doors and hood hinges, should be lubricated periodically with a lithium based grease, such as Mopar Spray White Lube to assure quiet, easy operation and to protect against rust and wear.
+Locks and all body pivot points, including such items as seat tracks, door hinge pivot points and rollers, liftgate, tailgate, decklid, sliding doors and hood hinges, should be lubricated periodically with a lithium based grease, such as MOPAR Spray White Lube to assure quiet, easy operation and to protect against rust and wear.
 Prior to the application of any lubricant, the parts concerned should be wiped clean to remove dust and grit; after lubricating excess oil and grease should be removed.
 Particular attention should also be given to hood latching components to ensure proper function.
 When performing other underhood services, the hood latch, release mechanism and safety catch should be cleaned and lubricated.

 The external lock cylinders should be lubricated twice a year, preferably in the Fall and Spring.
-Apply a small amount of a high quality lubricant, such as Mopar Lock Cylinder Lubricant directly into the lock cylinder.
+Apply a small amount of a high quality lubricant, such as MOPAR Lock Cylinder Lubricant directly into the lock cylinder.

-Windshield Wiper Blades
+Wiper Blades

-Clean the rubber edges of the wiper blades and the windshield periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
-This will remove accumulations of salt or road film.
+Clean the rubber edges of the wiper blades, the windshield, and rear window periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
+This will remove accumulations of salt, waxes, or road film, and help reduce streaking and smearing.

 Operation of the wipers on dry glass for long periods may cause deterioration of the wiper blades.
-Always use washer fluid when using the wipers to remove salt or dirt from a dry windshield.
+Always use washer fluid when using the wipers to remove salt or dirt from a dry windshield or rear window.

-Avoid using the wiper blades to remove frost or ice from the windshield.
-Keep the blade rubber out of contact with petroleum products such as engine oil, gasoline, etc.
+Avoid using the wiper blades to remove frost or ice from the windshield or rear window.
+Make sure that they are not frozen to the glass before turning them on to avoid damaging the blade.
+Keep the wiper blade out of contact with petroleum products such as engine oil, gasoline, etc.

 NOTE: Life expectancy of wiper blades varies depending on geographical area and frequency of use.
-Poor performance of blades may be present with chattering, marks, water lines or wet spots.
+Poor performance of blades may be present with chattering, marks, water lines, or wet spots.
 If any of these conditions are present, clean the wiper blades or replace as necessary.